aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Add all the member accounts to the GuardDuty Protection Plan for each region.
         - Action: Go to "GuardDuty" --> "Accounts" in delegated administration account for security.
 Select "Add Member" under "Actions".
     - Retain scanned snapshots when malware is detected for each region.
-        - Action: Go to "GuardDuty" --> "General Settings", and enable "Retain scanned snapshots when malware is detected."
+        - Action: Go to "GuardDuty" --> "Malware Protection for EC2" --> "General Settings", and enable "Retain scanned snapshots when malware is detected."

 3. Enable **Security Hub** in management account for all the governed regions.
 Create a new Security Hub Central Configuration Policy in **"us-east-1"** that enabled "AWS Foundation Security Standards" across the governed regions (us-east-1, and ap-southeast-5).
+    - Security Hub --> Settings --> Regions
+        - Enable cross-Region aggregation.
+        - Choose Home Region: us-east-1
+        - Choose Linked Regions: ap-southeast-5
     - Disable specific Security Hub findings that are no longer required.
+(Security Hub --> Controls)
         - [IAM.6] Hardware MFA should be enabled for the root user
         - [ELB.2] Classic Load Balancers with SSL/HTTPS listeners should use a certificate provided by AWS Certificate Manager
         - [ELB.3] Classic Load Balancer listeners should be configured with HTTPS or TLS termination